usaid-cs/yesterday-i-learned/random.md

 - Three or more stations operating (say a radio) over a common frequency, it's called [a net](https://en.wikipedia.org/wiki/Amateur_radio_net) because the resulting graph looks like a net.
 [Such an operation](https://en.wikipedia.org/wiki/Net_operation) has a supervisor sometimes.
 - A [drey](https://www.thefreedictionary.com/drey) is a squirrel nest.
 - "Wright", "Zimmermann", and "Schreiner" are all surnames for "carpenter".
-- [Amazon does things in scale.](https://www.youtube.com/watch?v=UyohSu-Ft_U) It is only interested in things that can be done cheaper or better if there are a thousand times more users than there are currently.
+- [Amazon does things at scale.](https://www.youtube.com/watch?v=UyohSu-Ft_U) It is only interested in things that can be done cheaper or better if there are a thousand times more users than there are currently.
-- The Queen in chess was known as the (prime) minister.
+- [The Queen](https://www.menshealth.com/entertainment/a34884246/the-queens-gambit-netflix-easter-eggs-hidden-details-explained/) in chess was known as the (prime) minister.
 - Thailand scores [4 out of the world's top 10 most delicious foods](https://web.archive.org/web/20121108073329/http://www.cnngo.com:80/explorations/eat/readers-choice-worlds-50-most-delicious-foods-012321?page=0,2).
 - Facebook's Nigerian offer to free Internet access is [actually just Facebook plus a limited list of sites](https://www.youtube.com/watch?v=ODeImrQs3ME), which disobeys net neutrality.
 - Cell towers work in disasters because [they have backup batteries](https://www.cbc.ca/news/politics/cellphones-emergencies-batteries-tornado-1.4844158).
 They only last for a few hours, but they do have backups.